pwnwriter/pwnvim/.github/README.md

 <img src="https://raw.githubusercontent.com/catppuccin/catppuccin/main/assets/palette/macchiato.png" width="600" />
 </p>

 [`Pwn(nvim)`](/) is a neovim config living by the [`KISS`](https://en.wikipedia.org/wiki/KISS_principle) philosophy.
 Crafted using pure Lua, it blends high performance, pleasing aesthetics, and maximum productivity.
-Right from the start, you get it all out of the box, ⊱ ─── ⊰ carefully loaded plugins and a snappy startup time `<25ms`
+Right from the start, you get it all out of the box, ⊱ ─── ⊰ carefully loaded plugins and a snappy startup time.

 ## 📔 Table of contents